 This should be concise, interesting and appropriately informative and should contain sufficient keywords to facilitate retrieval by online search engines.
 Place names should be avoided unless the geographic location is critical to the point of the paper.
 An abridged title suitable for use as a running head at the top of the printed page and not exceeding 50 letter spaces should also be supplied.

 Abstracts should be no more than 350 words.
-For research articles and methods papers, the Abstract should state concisely why the study was done, what hypothesis was tested, and how the study was undertaken; should give the principal findings and conclusions; and should highlight the implications for wildlife management or future research.
 Abstracts of research articles and methods papers should be formatted to include the following labelled sections: Context; Aims; Methods; Key results; Conclusions; Implications.
-Abstracts of Reviews and Viewpoint articles do not need to be formatted with sections but should still provide a concise overview of the full manuscript.
+The Abstract should state concisely why the study was done, what hypothesis was tested, and how the study was undertaken; should give the principal findings and conclusions; and should highlight the implications for wildlife management or future research.
+Abstracts of Reviews and Viewpoint articles do not need to be formatted with sections but should still provide a concise overview of the full manuscript..

 Footnotes are discouraged.
 They should be used only when essential and should be placed within horizontal rules immediately under the lines to which they refer.

 CSIRO Publishing encourages authors to share the research data underlying their papers to support transparency and reproducibility of research.
 A Data Availability Statement must be included at the end of the manuscript indicating whether the data used to generate the results in the paper are available and, if so, where to access them.
 For more information on CSIRO Publishing’s data sharing policy and for examples of what to include in the data availability statement please see https://www.publish.csiro.au/journals/publishingpolicies#6.